lehoff/erlware_commons/doc/signatures.md

 	         end,
 	         1000000).

-As you can see we take the type as an argument (we need ti for dict creation) and call our create function.
+As you can see we take the type as an argument (we need it for `dict` creation) and call our create function.
 Then we run the same timings that we did for ec dict.
 In this case though, the type of dictionary is never specified, we only ever call ec_dictionary, so this test will